criblio/appscope/website/src/pages/docs/downloading.md

 - Try some basic CLI commands in [Using the CLI](/docs/cli-using).
 - See the complete [CLI Reference](/docs/cli-reference).

+If an application crashes when scoped, you can set the `SCOPE_ERROR_SIGNAL_HANDLER` environment variable to `true` to turn on backtrace logging.
+This should provide more informative logs if crashes recur.
+Feel free to [contact](community) the AppScope team and/or [open a new issue](https://github.com/criblio/appscope/issues) if this happens.

 <span id="where-from"> </span>

 ### What's the Best Location to Run AppScope From?